 Once you’re on House Rock Valley Road, you’ll drive for about 16 miles, until you reach BLM Road 1079.
 At this point, you’ll see a road to the left (BLM Road 1079) and some big signs that warn visitors not to go any farther if they don’t have high clearance and 4WD.

-The small parking lot to the left of the signs is Lone Tree Access point.
-If you don’t have high clearance or 4WD, this is where you’ll park.
+The small parking lot to the left of the sign is Lone Tree Access point.
+If you don’t have high clearance or 4WD, this is where you need to park.

 Getting to Paw Hole & Cottonwood Canyon